 The intelligent room controller takes time to learn the thermal dynamics of the room.
 We recommend setting up the schedules and then leaving the controller for a few days or ideally a week so that it can learn.

-It is very straightforward to set the schedules in the user interface, here is a picture of what the user interface for the Intelligent room controller looks like:
+It is very straightforward to set the schedules in the user interface, here is a picture of what the user interface for the Intelligent room controller looks like throughout the different pages:

 |Am||Mode selection||0 = Fully automatic: Heating period and cooling period are set via the calendar.
 These dates determine whether heating or cooling is activated.
 The entries are valid for all room controllers in a project.|